section-engineering-education/engineering-education/content/articles/building-a-crud-api-dapper-aspnet-core/index.md

 This functions like `QueryFirst` but returns a default value if the sequence contains no elements.

 ##### QuerySingle
 It executes a query and maps the result provided that there is only one item in the sequence.
-It throws an exception if there is not exactly one element in the sequence, which happens when no element or more than one element is returned.
+If there is not exactly one element in the sequence, it throws an exception when no element or more than one element is returned.

 ##### QuerySingleOrDefault
 This method works like `QuerySingle` but returns a default value if no item is returned from the database.